 By submitting the application, Applicant/Co-Applicants agrees to comply with all of fair housing, accessibility and general use requirements under applicable law.
 Failure to do so will result in a revocation of the Carryover Tax Credit allocation.

-A. Recommended Fair Housing Accessibility Training
+12.1.1 Recommended Fair Housing Accessibility Training

 Compliance with Fair Housing Act accessibility standards is critical.
 Failure to comply can result in Justice Department penalties plus settlements requiring substantial retrofits of apartments.
 The Division, therefore, strongly recommends Fair Housing Accessibility training for Project Sponsors in Nevada to help ensure design, engineering and build out compliance with federal accessibility requirements.
 The Division strongly recommends that appropriate representatives of the project development team attend the training provided on accessible design standards.
 Appropriate representatives include persons integrally involved in the design and construction of the project (e.g., architects, engineers, and contractors).
 A statement that a professional seminar was attended or CPE credits were attained should be a part of the application.
 Training is offered by HUD and other sources.

+12.3 Project Amenity Requirements

-A. Amenities for Projects Serving Individuals and Families with Children
+12.3.1 Projects Serving Individuals or Individuals with Children or Families with Children

 1) Projects with 40 or More Units